 There really is nothing like a glass of orange juice in the morning, but it's time for you to move on.
 OJ and many other fruit juices are loaded with sugar and relatively low in all other aspects of nutrition—especially when they're mass-produced and highly processed.
 If you have to sip some sweetness go for a freshly squeezed juice or a cold-pressed one.
 That way you're sure no nutrient value is stripped away during the heating process.

 You might see "probiotic" on the juice label and think it must be good for you, but don't be fooled.
 Research finds that products rich in sugar are linked to adding bad bacteria to your gut.
 That's because sugar is the primary source for fueling bacteria that destroy powerful good probiotics.
 So what does that mean?
 Sugary drinks with probiotics don't do the trick when it comes to adding healthy bacteria into your system.

 There really is no other way to put it except that Welch's iconic grape juice is loaded with sugar—and that's about it.

 Ocean Spray 100% Juice No Sugar Added Cranberry

-Dannon Fruit on the Bottom Cherry
+Dannon Fruit on the Bottom Peach

 Eating this yogurt for your breakfast is like eating a candy bar.
 Filled with different varieties of sugars and reduced-fat milk, nutritiously beneficial ingredients are curiously missing from the menu.